Speculorg/Terminal/volumes/grafana_data/README.md

-# grafana_data
+# Grafana Data Volume

-This directory contains Grafana files for development.
-Data is preserved between container restarts.
+This directory contains persistent storage for Grafana data, including dashboards and configuration.